storj/storj/docs/design/disqualification.md

 ## Rationale

 Although disqualification is largely an atomic operation that would be handled well by an external hash, the inherent tie-ins with node selection make the above solution the most straightforward.
-If we were to refactor node selection in the future, we would likely leave disqualified nodes out of the stats database, leaving them only in the overlay service.
+If we were to refactor node selection in the future, we would likely leave disqualified nodes out of the stats database, leaving them only in the overlay.

 ## Implementation (Stories)